Stay Updated

 Assistance for Small Businesses

 The U.S. Small Business Administration has opened an assistance center at the Asheville Chamber of Commerce.
 The center is focusing on providing disaster relief in the form of low interest loans for businesses, nonprofits, homeowners and renters impacted by the storm.
 Visit sba.gov for more information or visit SBA representatives in person at the Asheville Chamber of Commerce (36 Montford Ave).
 Hours of operation are Monday through Friday, 9 a.m. – 6 p.m. and Saturday 9 a.m. – 3 p.m.
-The City of Asheville worked with the SBA to create an informational video with further details.
+The City of Asheville worked with the SBA to create an informational video about Disaster Assistance from the U.S. Small Business Administration.

 FEMA Disaster Assistance (DSA) Team locations for Tuesday, October 8, 9 a.m. – 6 p.m.